iotempire/iotempower/doc/installation.rst

 Be aware that this environment does not yet have access to the serial ports (and will never have in Windows), therefore you will only be able to flash via the network via rfc2217.

+Good news for our Windows users: The docker container is now also easy to install if you have Docker Desktop installed and WSL 2 Ubuntu integration activated - running the above command should be all you need after setting up docker and ubuntu in wsl 2.
+Then you can start iot in your WSL 2 ubuntu environment.

 The install script tries to install the docker starter script as iot.
 If this did not succeed take a look at examples/scripts/iot-docker or iot-podman and take them as